At Mannington, we believe that how we manufacture is equally important to what we manufacture.

 ||One of our most valuable insects, honeybees are critical pollinators for plants & help farmers increase fruit, nut, & vegetable harvests.
 Honeybees are critical to 15 to 30% of all the U.S. food supply.
 The Honeybee population has been on the decline worldwide.
 Some estimates are that 50% of the world’s honeybee population has been lost over the last 50 years.

-In its 4th season of being home to 5 honeybee colonies and with the management of an onsite experienced beekeeper, honey production is strong with 471 jars produced (22 gallons).
-Additionally another Mannington site has joined in the efforts.
-The Burke wall base facility in Florida started its own colony early 2012.
+The New Jersey site is home to as many as 5 honeybee colonies and with the management of an experienced beekeeper, honey production as high as 22 gallons.
+Additionally another Mannington site joined in the efforts.
+The Burke wall base facility in Florida started its own colony in 2012.
 This colony was immediately strong & healthy as the facility is very close to an apple & orange orchard.
-They had 4 active supers & also produced considerable local honey.
+They have 4 active supers & also produce considerable local honey.

 Creating natural landscape buffers to stop erosion and runoff